openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Extension Functions
 *******************

-Such mechanism allows using a special form of top-level functions as class or interface extensions.
-Syntactically, the new functionality is added.
-Such functions can be called in the usual way, as if they were methods of the original class.
-However, extensions do not actually modify the classes they extend.
-No new member is inserted into a class, only new extension functions are callable with the dot-notation on variables of the class.
-Extension functions are dispatched statically, and what extension function is called is already known at compile-time based on the receiver type specified in the extension function declaration.
+The *extension function* mechanism allows using a special form of top-level functions as class or interface extensions.
+Syntactically, *extension* is the addition of a new functionality.

+*Extenions* can be called in the usual way as if they were methods of the original class.
+However, *extensions* do not actually modify the classes they extend.
+No new member is inserted into a class, only new *extension functions* are callable with the *dot-notation* on variables of the class.

+*Extension functions* are dispatched statically, and what *extension function* is being called is already known at compile time based on the receiver type specified in the extension function declaration.

 .. index::
    function